vmware-nsx/vcf-mgmt-wld-security/README.md

 This repository provides Terraform configuration files to automate the deployment of the vDefend Distributed Firewall to secure the VMware Cloud Foundation management domain components.

 # Disclaimer
-The script is just an example of how you can quickly secure the VMware Cloud Foundation (VCF) management components: SDDC Manager, vCenter Servers, NSX Managers, etc.
+The script is just an example of how you can quickly secure the VMware Cloud Foundation (VCF) management components: VCF Fleet, SDDC Manager, vCenter Servers, NSX Managers, etc.
 You are solely responsible for determining its appropriateness in your VCF environments.

 # Applicable versions
-VCF 9.0.X or above is requited.
+VCF 9.0.X

 # NSX on DVPGs
 "NSX on DVPGs" has to be enabled for the respective vSphere cluster.